 Also, in geofencing, you get to set a virtual geographical boundary to target potential customers once they enter that boundary.
 In contrast, there’s no marketing boundary in beaconing.
-Instead, any mobile users near the beaconing device’s vicinity gets the targeted message.
+Instead, smartphone users near the beaconing device’s vicinity get the targeted messaging effectiveness.
 So, you don’t get to choose your marketing location in this method.

 Geotargeting Vs. Geofencing

 Geotargeting works on a larger geographical scale than geofencing.
 It tracks down the geographical location of the desktop of target customers to send them targeted messages or notifications about a business.
-You don’t get to set a virtual perimeter for geotargeting, and it’s only limited to desktops.
+You don’t get to plot a virtual boundary for geotargeting, and it’s only limited to desktops.

-As geofencing covers a restricted geographical radius, it offers more accurate data about your target customers’ location than geotargeting.
-Thus, geofencing is a better marketing strategy for interacting with nearby customers and offering them customised services.
+Geofencing covers a restricted geographical radius, so it offers more accurate data about your target customers’ location than geotargeting.
+Thus, geofencing is a better marketing plan for interacting with nearby customers and offering them customised services.

-But, if you want to target a more extensive customer base in the global market, geotargeting might be more effective.
+But, if you want to target a more extensive audience base in the global market, geotargeting might be more effective.